mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Uri {uriScheme = "irc"}
 ```

-We are not done with the scheme parsing though.
+We are not done with parsing the scheme, though.
 A good Haskell programmer
-tries to define types in such a way so that incorrect data cannot be
+tries to define types in such a way that incorrect data cannot be
 represented.
 Not every `Text` value is a valid scheme.
 Let's define a data
-type to represent schemes and make our `pScheme` parser return value of that
+type to represent schemes and make our `pScheme` parser return a value of
-type:
+that type:

 ```haskell
 data Scheme